-Relevant staff have received training from teacher of the deaf, occupational therapist and physiotherapist.
-This is reviewed annually and updates are scheduled in.
+Relevant staff have received training from teacher of the deaf, teacher of VI, occupational therapist and physiotherapist.
+This is reviewed bi- annually and updates are scheduled in.

 7. How will my child be included in activities outside the classroom including school trips?